 General consumption tax (GCT)

 GCT is a value-added tax (VAT) imposed on the supply of goods or services within Jamaica (above a minimum turnover threshold) and on the import of goods or services to Jamaica.
-The annual turnover GCT registration threshold is currently JMD 10 million, which was increased from JMD 3 million on 1 April 2019.
-The standard rate of GCT is currently 16.5%.
-Higher or lower rates of GCT are applicable to certain goods and services; for example, the provision of telephone services (including phone cards) and handsets is subject to GCT at the rate of 25%, while the tax is imposed on hotels and other businesses in the tourism sector at an effective rate of approximately 10%.
+The annual turnover GCT registration threshold is currently JMD 10 million.
+The standard rate of GCT is currently 15%, however, higher or lower rates of GCT are applicable to certain goods and services; for example, the provision of telephone services (including phone cards) and handsets is subject to GCT at the rate of 25%, while the tax is imposed on hotels and other businesses in the tourism sector at an effective rate of approximately 10%.
 Operators within the tourism industry who were granted approval under legacy tourism incentives and who have not elected to move to the current regime cannot benefit from the 10% tourism GCT rate.